SocialNPHS/SocialNPHS/README.md

 # SocialNPHS
 [![CircleCI](https://circleci.com/gh/controversial/SocialNPHS.svg?style=shield&circle-token=2ec99fa472c49fafdd1bbe21491bdd8eaa949669)](https://circleci.com/gh/controversial/SocialNPHS)

+Analyzing New Paltz High School's tweets

+### What is it?
-Analyze New Paltz High School through data from social media.
+SocialNPHS is a project to analyze New Paltz High School through data from social media, specifically tweets.

-SocialNPHS operates by reading tweets off a twitter list of NPHS students.
-It analyzes the tweet using a variety of natural language processing techniques.
-It also compares these users against [a database](https://github.com/controversial/SocialNPHS/blob/master/SocialNPHS/sources/twitter/users.json) of users to gain additional context, such as which grade the user belongs to.
-Using the content of the tweet in combination with this additional information, SocialNPHS creates charts and graphs to summarize the state of New Paltz High School as a whole.
+### How does it work?
+SocialNPHS reads tweets from a twitter list which includes a majority of New Paltz High School students.
+Then, SocialNPHS gathers a few forms of data.

+SocialNPHS reads and records simple metrics like tweet frequency over time.
+SocialNPHS analyzes tweets one-by-one using a variety of natural language processing techniques.
+This allows for collection of data like the typical sentiment of a user's tweets.
+SocialNPHS looks up tweet authors in a small database to gain additional context, such as to which grade a user belongs.
+This can be used to view data more specifically and gain further insights.

 ## Quickstart
 **Installing**: